mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 ## Tracking reports using PowerShell

 > [!IMPORTANT]
-> All report creations result in a GUID as output which could be used to track the report status
+> All report creations result in a GUID as output which could be used to track the report status.

 ```powershell
 Start-SPODataAccessGovernanceInsight -ReportEntity SensitivityLabelForFiles -Workload SharePoint -ReportType Snapshot -FileSensitivityLabelGUID "a0a0a0a0-bbbb-cccc-dddd-e1e1e1e1e1e1" -FileSensitivityLabelName Secret